StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/storage.md

 kafka:
-  metrics:
-    kafka:
   persistence:
     storageClass: "standard"
     # size of persistent volume for each Kafka pod
     size: 50Gi

 zookeeper: